bobsupra/NuvioTVOS/README.md

 [Quick download (.ipa)](https://github.com/bobsupra/NuvioTVOS/releases/download/tvos-beta-3.3.1/NuvioTV-3.3.1-unsigned-release.ipa) · [Read the release notes](https://github.com/bobsupra/NuvioTVOS/releases/tag/tvos-beta-3.3.1) · [Report a bug or suggest an idea](https://github.com/bobsupra/NuvioTVOS/issues/new/choose)
 <!-- END LATEST_BETA -->

-> 🎉 **Thank you for 100+ GitHub Stars!** A huge thank you to everyone in the community for supporting Nuvio and helping us reach 100+ stars!
+> 🎉 **Thank you for 100+ GitHub Stars!** A huge thank you to everyone in the community for supporting NuvioTVOS and helping us reach 100+ stars!

 The IPA requires a compatible tvOS development or sideloading signing workflow before installation.